dram1964/cloudarchitect/docs/devops/git_commands.md

 - which local branches no longer exist on the remote (stale branches)

-Running `git fetch origin` will collect the remote branches that you don't currently have and `git remote prune` to remove stale branches
+Running `git fetch origin` will collect the remote branches that you don't currently have and `git remote prune` or `git remote prune origin` to remove stale branches.

 # Tagging
 To add a tag to the current commit: